psychemedia/island-storynotes/ardlamont-case/henry-card-tragic-accident.md

 ```

-More details appeared in reports of the inquest:
+Additional details that might help fill out a fuller telling of the story appeared in reports of the inquest:

 ```{admonition} *TRAGIC AFFAIR AT LYMINGTON*, Salisbury and Winchester Journal, Saturday 09 September 1893
 :class: dropdown